stephengineer/Analytics-Service/README.md

 # Analytics-Service

-This is a Spring Boot Web Application with Redis and HyperLogLog to count daily and monthly Unique Visitors (UV).
+This is a RESTful Web Service built by [Spring Boot framework](https://spring.io/) with [Redis database](https://redis.io/) and [HyperLogLog algorithm](https://en.wikipedia.org/wiki/HyperLogLog) to count daily and monthly Unique Visitors (UV).

 ## Run the service
 ```sh